MetaFazer/inspect-india-evals/README.md

 ## Why This Project Exists

-Large language models are increasingly being deployed in India — through national digital infrastructure like Aadhaar, UPI, and Bhashini — yet most AI safety benchmarks are built around Western languages and social contexts.
+Large language models are increasingly being deployed in India — through national digital infrastructure like Aadhaar, UPI, and Bhashini — yet most AI safety benchmarks are built around Western languages and social contexts, lacking an integrated multilingual context.
 They miss the things that actually matter here:

 - Can a model refuse a harmful request written in Hindi or Tamil, not just English?
 - Does it exhibit bias against Indian social categories like caste, religion, or region?